anko/tapson/readme.markdown

 Optional properties (object may contain any, all or none of these):

--   `description`::`string` What was tested.
 -   `expected`::`string` What the test expected to find.
 -   `actual`::`string` What the test found.

 These properties being present with the wrong type should raise an error.
 Other properties may be present, but must be assumed to be meaningless.

-The contents of the `description`, `expected` and `actual` properties are intended for human consumption.
+The contents of the `expected` and `actual` properties are intended for human consumption.
 Tapson consumers must not assume them to be in any particular format.
 Tapson producers must assume they will be read by a human.

 The properties `id` and `ok` are OK for machine consumption.